brettrowberry/OpenFSharp2019-UnitConversionService/README.md

 Let’s see how F# language features make it simple to create a unit conversion service and deploy it to Azure Functions.

 ## Module 0: Background

-### Who made this Workshop?
+Q: Who made this Workshop?
-Brett Rowberry, who works at ExxonMobil
+A: Brett Rowberry, who works at ExxonMobil

-### When was this workshop first given?
+Q: When was this workshop first given?
-Friday September 27th, 2019 at Open F# in San Francisco
+A: Friday September 27th, 2019 at Open F# in San Francisco

-### How long does this workshop take?
+Q: How long does this workshop take?
-110 minutes
+A: 110 minutes

-### What prerequisites will I need?
+Q: What prerequisites will I need?
+A:
 - An Azure account
 - git (to clone this repository)
 - Visual Studio Code